New York Communist Club

 The New York Communist Club was a communist organisation set up in New York City in 1857.
-It was particularly active in the abolitionist struggle, leading it to become inactive during the American Civil War, as so many of its members were in the Union Army.
+It was particularly active in the abolitionist struggle.

+Around 30 German immigrants formed the New York Communist Club on October 25, 1857, at a meeting at 148 Fulton Street, New York City.
+It was the only socialist organization before the American Civil War that allowed black people to join.
 Friedrich Sorge, Albert Komp and Abraham Jacobi were involved in forming the organisation.
 The Club adopted as a fundamental principle that "every [doctrine] not founded on the perception of concrete objects" should be rejected.
 They also stated: "We recognize no distinction as to nationality or race, caste, or status, color, or sex; our goal is but reconciliation of all human interests, freedom, and happiness for mankind, and the realization and unification of a world republic."

+The club did not hold any meetings during the Civil War as so many of its members joined the Union army.
+Fritz Jacobi, vice-president of the club, died at the Battle of Fredericksburg.

-In 1867 the New York Communist Club affiliated as Section 1 of the International Workingmen's Association.
+In 1867, the New York Communist Club affiliated as Section 1 of the International Workingmen's Association.